Adam Clayton Powell Jr.: Representation in other media

 Powell was the subject of the 2002 cable television film Keep the Faith, Baby, starring Harry Lennix as Powell and Vanessa Williams as his second wife, jazz pianist Hazel Scott.
 The film debuted on February 17, 2002, on premium cable network Showtime.
 It garnered three NAACP Image Award nominations for Outstanding Television Movie, Outstanding Actor in a Television Movie (Lennix), and Outstanding Actress in a TV Movie (Williams).
 It won two National Association of Minorities in Cable (NAMIC) Vision Awards for Best Drama and Best Actor in a Television Film (Lennix), the International Press Association's Best Actress in a Television Film Award (Williams), and Reel.com's Best Actor in a Television Film (Lennix).
 The film's producers were Geoffrey L. Garfield, Powell IV's long-time campaign manager; Monty Ross, a confidant of Spike Lee; son Adam Clayton Powell III; and Hollywood veteran Harry J. Ufland.
 The film was written by Art Washington and directed by Doug McHenry.

 Powell is portrayed by Giancarlo Esposito in the 2019 Epix cable series Godfather of Harlem.

 Powell is featured by Paul Deo in his 2017 Harlem mural Planet Harlem.

+Jeffrey Wright portrayed Powell in the 2023 Netflix film Rustin.
+As the story unfolds, the Powell character slowly comes around to a more positive view of the controversial Bayard Rustin character, who is portrayed as a Powell foe as the March on Washington is created.